shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 }
 ```

-We have added following functions:
+We have added the following functions:

 - `new`: function to create a new `Stream` with the help of `pda` pub key and `pda` data.
-We first create the `StreamData` with the help of `borsh` crate and then we can create return `Stream`.
+We first create the `StreamData` with the help of the `borsh` crate and then we can create a return `Stream`.

-- `get_all_with_sender`: function to get all the stream with the sender equal to the given public key.
+- `get_all_with_sender`: function to get all the streams with the sender equal to the given public key.

-- `get_all_with_receiver`: function to get all the stream with the receiver equal to the given public key.
+- `get_all_with_receiver`: function to get all the streams with the receiver equal to the given public key.

 - `id_is_present`: function to check if the database contains the particular id.